plgd-dev/hub/charts/plgd-hub/README.md

 global:
   # -- Global domain
   domain:
-  # -- CloudID.
+  # -- HubID.
 Used by coap-gateway.
 It must be unique
-  cloudId:
+  hubId:
   # -- OAuth owner Claim
   ownerClaim: "sub"
   # -- Optional